2DSharp/2dsharp.github.io/_posts/2018-11-27-get-started-with-programming.md

 A recent train journey inspired this blog post.
 As promised, albeit being late, this is the blog post on how to start programming if you are a complete beginner.

 Now here are a few gotchas about this post-
-  - I do not to be an expert in the field.
+  - I do not claim to be an expert in the field.
   - It is not a silver bullet or a magical todo list to take you from zero to hero in less than X time.
   - This is not a tutorial of any kind.
 This post just gives a few pointers to the absolute beginner so that they can get started a bit more easily.
   - This post doesn't guarantee success.
 This is a compilation of my experience.